pojome/pojo-forms/readme.txt

 == Changelog ==

 = 1.3.3 - 17/03/2016 =
+* New! - Added reCAPTCHA Style and Size options
 * Fixed! - Upload file in non-required field

 = 1.3.2 - 08/03/2016 =